victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 \end{cases}
 $$

-This condensed form captures the same information more succinctly.
+This condensed form captures the same information more succinctly and will be useful for calculations.

 #### The Challenge of Increasing $n$